sap-tutorials/Tutorials/tutorials/private-link-microsoft-azure/private-link-microsoft-azure.md

 Copy the *endpoint-name* from the success message.
 You need it in the next step.

 > **Security Info**: In a scenario in which the initiator of the private link connection doesn't have access to the Azure Portal to approve the newly private endpoint connection him- or herself, please reach out to the person responsible for approving the connection and share the endpoint name responsibly.
+See also: [Best Practices for Secure Endpoint Approval](https://help.sap.com/products/PRIVATE_LINK/42acd88cb4134ba2a7d3e0e62c9fe6cf/844bca7a51f04a15be865b9a6c1867b0.html?locale=en-US).

 [DONE]
 [ACCORDION-END]